mcnuggets-lab/cloud-project1/content/about/_index.md

 This is my about page. :wave:

 I am a data scientist learning MLOps.
-This website is one of the product of the learning process.
+This website is one of the products of the learning process.